microsoft/api-guidelines/graph/articles/collections.md

 ### 8.1.
 Server-driven paging

-Paginated responses MUST indicate a partial result by including a continuation token in the response.
+Paginated responses MUST indicate a partial result by including a `@odata.nextLink` token in the response.
-The absence of a continuation token means that no additional pages are available.
+The absence of a `nextLink` token means that no additional pages are available, see [Odata 4.01 spec](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_ServerDrivenPaging) for more details.

-Clients MUST treat the continuation URL as opaque, which means that query options may not be changed while iterating over a set of partial results.
+Clients MUST treat the `nextLink` URL as opaque, which means that query options may not be changed while iterating over a set of partial results.

 Example: